Expulsion from the United Nations

-Expulsion from the United Nations is a procedure under Article 6, Chapter II of the United Nations Charter when a member state of the United Nations can be expelled from the organization.
-This can be done when a member state has persistently violated the principles of the United Nations Charter.
-No state has ever been expelled from the UN, although the exclusion of the Republic of China (replaced by the People's Republic of China) through General Assembly Resolution 2758 and the suspension of South Africa due to its apartheid laws had a similar effect.

-Separately, Article 5 of the Charter allows for suspension of a state's membership through the same procedure.
+A country can be expelled from the United Nations (UN) if it is determined that it has persistently violated the principles of the UN Charter, which is obligatory upon every UN member.
+The conditions and due process for expulsion fall under Article VI of Chapter II of the UN Charter.
+Separately, Article V outlines suspension of membership (though not expulsion) through the same procedure.

+To date, no country with UN membership has ever been formally expelled from the organization.
+However, past motions by the General Assembly in October 1971 and November 1974 yielded similar consequences for the Republic of China and the Republic of South Africa, respectively—as the former's membership was replaced by the People's Republic of China following Resolution 2758; and the latter's membership was suspended by a vote due to apartheid.

 History

+League of Nations precedent

-During the existence of the United Nations' predecessor, the League of Nations, the Soviet Union was expelled from the organization as the initiator of the Winter War with Finland.
+Under the League of Nations (1920–1946), no country's membership was revoked except for that of the Soviet Union, which was expelled for invading Finland in 1939.
+However, the organization itself would be dissolved and replaced by the UN at the end of World War II.

-No state has ever been expelled from the United Nations.
-According to the Repertory of practice of United Nations organs, at least two attempts have been made to expel a state: South Africa for its policy of apartheid in 1974, and Israel for its occupation of the Palestinian territories in 1982.
-Neither attempt was successful.

-Republic of China
+United Nations membership challenges

+There has not been an incident since the establishment of the UN in which a country that holds membership has been expelled by a dedicated formal process, although at least two expulsion attempts were initiated by Tanzania against South Africa in 1974 and by Jordan against Israel in 1982.
+Neither attempt was successful, but South Africa was suspended between 1974 and 1994, when apartheid was abolished.

+The "two Chinas" dispute

-After the Chinese Civil War and the retreat of the government of Republic of China to Taiwan, the PRC lobbied for the exclusion of the Republic of China from the United Nations.
+After the Chinese Civil War and the retreat of the government of Republic of China to Taiwan, the PRC lobbied for the exclusion of the Republic of China from the UN.
 Particularly, in 1971 the PRC through its proxies passed along a letter from its Ministry of Foreign Affairs stating that Taiwan was a part of its territory that was returned after World War II, and that Beijing would "have absolutely nothing to do with the [UN]" if it adopted a position of "'two Chinas', 'one China, one Taiwan,' or 'the status of Taiwan remaining to be determined'".
-This claim was reiterated again during debates in the United Nations General Assembly.
+This claim was reiterated again during debates in the UN General Assembly.
 At the time, it was viewed as a question of representation (of which government should represent China in the UN) rather than a question of admission of the PRC.
-Eventually, the Republic of China was stripped of its 26-year-long UN membership and replaced by the PRC in the United Nations Security Council.
-The expulsion occurred despite the fact that the Republic of China had been one of the founding members of the United Nations, with diplomatic recognition of other UN members.
-Nonetheless, the mention of the Republic of China rather than People's Republic of China among Security Council members in the United Nations Charter has been retained since.
+Eventually, the Republic of China was stripped of its 26-year-long UN membership and replaced by the PRC in the UN Security Council.
+The expulsion occurred despite the fact that the Republic of China had been one of the founding members of the UN, with diplomatic recognition of other UN members.
+Nonetheless, the mention of the Republic of China rather than People's Republic of China among Security Council members in the UN Charter has been retained since.